nthdeveloper/NthTelnetServer/README.md

 ﻿# Nth Telnet Service
 Very simple Telnet server written in C#.
-You can add your own commands and enable password control when accessing the telnet server.
+You can add your own commands and enable password control for connecting to the telnet server.

 ## Features
 - Very simple, can be used with only two lines of codes